 Bright-Eyed Brew Co.

 The cute little storefront in front of Inn at Ocean Springs serves scrumptious Belgian style doughy waffles, topped with powdered sugar, Nutella, and/or syrup (maple, mocha, or espresso).
-The Bright-Eyed Brew Co nitro espresso is quite popular, as I know Anna Roy, my tourism host, loves it and a few people ordered it while I waited for my waffle.
+The Bright-Eyed Brew Co nitro espresso is quite popular, as I know Anna Roy, the Coastal Mississippi tourism PR hero (see more of her suggestions below), loves it and a few people ordered it while I waited for my waffle.

 Bright-Eyed Brew Co.: Facebook

 Award winning BBQ awaits you at The Shed, not really a restaurant but more of an experience.
 From the quirky gift shop and ordering area to the seating areas, your time at The Shed will be a memorable Coastal Mississippi restaurant experience.

 The Shed BBQ: Facebook